-(1) BEAR QUOTAS.
-Bear The department shall establish black bear quotas are based on the status of zone black bear populations in relation to established population goals as established by inventories population management goals.
-Quotas shall be approved by the Natural Resources Board.
+BEAR QUOTAS.
+The department shall establish black Bear bear quotas are based on the status of zone black bear populations in relation to established population goals as established by inventories population management goals.

-SECTION 3.
-NR 10.102 (1) (note) is created to read
+SECTION 2.
+NR 10.102 (1) (note) is crated to read